 Disbursements will still occur in two halves as necessary for all federal loans.
 Students must be enrolled in at least six credit hours before the funds pay out.
 If you are a Summer A student, your aid will disburse twice in Summer A and your refund will come after the second Summer A disbursement.
 If you are a Summer B student, your aid will disburse twice in Summer B and your refund will come after the second Summer B disbursement.
 If you are a Summer A and Summer B student, your aid will disburse once in Summer A and once in Summer B and your refund will come after the Summer B disbursement.

 The Federal Work-Study (FWS) program provides jobs for graduate students with financial need.
 Your total Federal Work-Study award depends on when you apply, your level of need, and the funding level provided to Teachers College.
 FWS jobs pay $15-$16 per hour and you cannot work more than 20 hours per week during the academic session, or 30 hours per week during breaks.
 The money you earn is to be used at your discretion.
 You will typically receive up to $7,000 per year (not per semester) in FWS funds.

 No. When the Federal Work-Study funds appear on your award package, they are only in an offered status.
-You will not have access to begin earning from your FWS funds until you find a Federal Work-Study position.
+You will not have access to begin earning from your FWS funds until you find a Federal Work-Study position and complete all the necessary on-boaring steps.
 Locating a position is an independent process.

 No. You can work up to 20 hours per week as a Federal Work-Study student.
 However, there are certain times of the year (summers and between terms) when you can work up to 30 hours per week.